 The SNES Classic Edition might feature one of the greatest collections of retro games ever released.
 It comes with 21 games pre-installed, and just about every single one of them is a gem.
 There are classics like Earthbound, Super Mario World, Super Mario Kart, and even the newly-released Star Fox 2.

 The only problem you’re going to have is finding one of these at a reasonable price.
-While the MSRP is $80, most retailers have jacked up the price due to scarcity, so you can expect to spend at least $100 (NewEgg has one for sale for $115).
+While the MSRP is $80, most retailers have jacked up the price due to scarcity so you should expect to spend a bit more.

-Much like the SNES Classic, you’re going to have a hard time finding a new one of these for the MSRP.
-However, a third-party seller on Walmart has it for $88.90, which isn’t terrible.
+Much like the SNES Classic, you’re going to have a hard time finding a new one of these for the MSRP!

 The PlayStation Classic is a flawed device, but it’s still one of the best ways to legally play old PlayStation games, short of pulling out an actual PS1 and games.
 It features 20 classic games, and there are some really good ones.
 Beloved games like Final Fantasy VII, Metal Gear Solid, Tekken 3, and Twisted Metal are just a few.

 Because of the flaws with the PlayStation Classic, you can get your hands on the console for quite cheap.
-Some retailers are blowing them out: Amazon has had them for very cheap and GameStop currently has the console listed for $39.99, which isn’t bad for the number of games you get.
+Some retailers are blowing them out: Amazon has them for cheap and GameStop has the console listed well below MSRP, which isn’t bad for the number of games you get!